 SSB mode: SSB only uses DDUtil to fascilitate the control of the amp and tuner.
 Loging is doen manually.

 Time and Frequency: Time and Frequancy referance and adjustment is done via two GPS recievers.
-The first is a local NTP on the LAN, via the TM 1000A.
+The first is a local NTP server on the LAN, via the TM 1000A GPS Reciever/Server.
 The other GPS RX is in the Flex6500 and provides a highly accurat frequancy referance for the internal clock of the radio and 10MHz port for external use.

-RX Frequency Referance distribution: The Flex6500 provides 10MHz time refernace signal to the Flex1500, locking the two RXs together.
+RX Frequency Referance distribution: The Flex6500 provides 10MHz time refernace signal to the Flex1500, locking the 6500 and 1500 RXs together.
 In the future the Referance will also go to Transverters for other communications projects.

 The Station 2016